What exactly is Crowdfunding?

 The question again is “why crowdfunding does not work in India?”

 The biggest problem with crowdfunding is that we have to trust an unknown person to fund their dream?
-Hmmm….I am thinking out aloud like an average Indian “how can I trust someone else’s dream when I know it has nothing to do with my dream?”
+Hmmm….I am thinking out loud like an average Indian “how can I trust someone else’s dream when I know it has nothing to do with my dream?”

 Hello?
 We are in India Sir/Ma’am.
 Since childhood, we are taught to be wary of strangers.